-H. Student Union
+H. Student Center

-During this period of construction of the new student center, the student union will continue to serve as the "community center" for students by providing a diversity of services, activities and amenities.
-The union serves as headquarters for the Student Government Association, Office of Student Activities, SUAB, Greek Life, Council of Presidents, and Aggie escort shuttle.
+During the period of construction of the new Student Center, the Student Center will continue to serve as the "community center" for students by providing a diversity of services, activities and amenities.
+The center serves as headquarters for the Student Government Association, Office of Student Activities, SUAB, Greek Life, Council of Presidents, and Aggie Escort shuttle.

-The student union is currently operating from a temporary space located in the north end of Moore Gymnasium, which has captured a small recreation area equipped with gaming stations, lounge, vending/snack area, conference room, and study area.
+The Student Center is currently operating from a temporary space located in the north end of Moore Gymnasium, which has captured a small recreation area equipped with gaming stations, lounge, vending/snack area, conference room, and study area.

-The union provides employment opportunities for over 60 students during the school year.
+The student center provides employment opportunities for over 60 students during the school year.
 These positions focus on students' development by providing them the opportunity to develop skills in time management, customer service, facility operations, and strong work ethics.

-A primary goal of the student union is to promote an involved community through various services, amenities and programs that are made available to the campus.
-The union's location, in the heart of the north campus, provides an excellent opportunity for students to connect and learn outside of classrooms.
+A primary goal of the student center is to promote an involved community through various services, amenities and programs that are made available to the campus.
+The center's location, in the heart of the north campus, provides an excellent opportunity for students to connect and learn outside of classrooms.